Acorn Press At Sara Elizabeth Shop, originally uploaded by captjoe06.

 People came by boat and by car.
 There were several skiffs tied off to the front of the dock including Tina and Terry Greel’s.
 That was pretty cool, I don’t know too many places around where you would pull up on your boat to view an art exhibit.

-Mark Teiwes seARTS Presentation at Captain Joe’s
+Mark Teiwes seARTS Presentation at Captain Joe’s, originally uploaded by captjoe06.

 Do you know about Cape Ann Community Cinemas and their 60 films in 33 days project at The Gloucester Stage Company 267 East Main Street (a couple doors down from Last Stop Variety on the way down to Rocky Neck)?